SUP Board by Weight

 SUP for Yoga

-- A lower level of thickness than usual
+- Lower level of thickness

 - 10-11 foot lengthways